deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 ## MultiLayerConfiguration
 Extracted portion of an example for building the neural network layer in a dense multi-layer configuration.

+Here is an example of a Feed Forward Neural Network Configuration also known as a Multi Layer Perceptron.
+A Feed Forward Neural Network consists of an Input Layer, an Output Layer and a user determined number of Fully Connected or Dense Layers.

 ```
  MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()